IBM/unitxt/docs/docs/adding_dataset.rst

         test_card(card)

-The `test_card` function generates the dataset using all templates defined in the card within context learning mode and one demonstration.
+The `test_card` function generates the dataset using all of the templates defined in the card within context learning mode and for one demonstration.
-It prints out three examples from the test fold, and runs the metrics defined on the datasets on (1) randomly generated text
+It prints out three examples from the test, and runs the metrics defined on the datasets on
+# randomly generated text
-(2) text which is equal to one of the references.
+# text which is equal to one of the references.

 Most metrics should return a low score (near 0) on random data and a score of 1 when the data is equal to the references.
 Errors/warnings are printed if it's not the case.